Capital Region Economic Stability

 Last May, the Capital Region’s unemployment rate dropped below 4 percent, ending its third longest steak above that level since 1990 (23 months).
 Often referred to as a threshold, either psychological or arbitrary, the sub-4 percent rate signals economic strength.
 However, issues remain about sustainability.

-Although the region has taken few trips below this threshold since the last recession, 74 of the 342 months since 1990 were spent in sub-4 percent territory.
-In contrast, the U.S. unemployment rate spent only seven months during that period below 4 percent, according to a Center for Economic Growth analysis of data from the New York State Department of Labor and U.S. Bureau of Labor Statistics.
+Although the region has taken few trips below this threshold since the last recession, 76 of the 342 months since 1990 were spent in sub-4 percent territory.
+In contrast, the U.S. unemployment rate spent only 14 months during that period below 4 percent, according to a Center for Economic Growth analysis of not seasonally adjusted data from the New York State Department of Labor and U.S. Bureau of Labor Statistics.

 When the Capital Region’s unemployment rate reached 3.6 percent last May, that was the lowest rate for the eight counties since December 2006.
 The region followed up on this development with a June unemployment rate again below the 4 percent threshold, at 3.9 percent.